|

 exception is basically a rule of title and ownership, which

+does not apply in equitable distribution proceedings.
 The traditional rule is that title to real property is determined

 under the law of the jurisdiction in which it is located,